Boxy Pixel Game Boy Advance Backlight Assembly Guide

 Drop in your A/B buttons and Directional keypad.

-Insert the rubber silicone over the A/B buttons, the directional keypad, and also drop in the start/select silicone.
+Insert the rubber silicone over the A/B buttons, and the directional keypad, and also drop in the start/select silicone.
 Make sure to orient your directional keypad silicone as shown.

 Install the LED light pipe.